huacyang/Computer-Algorithms/final-review.md

 > * If _L_ &isin; P, then _L_ &isin; NP, since if there is a polynomial-time algorithm to decide _L_, the algorithm can be easily converted to a two-argument verification algorithm that simply ignores any certificate and accepts exactly those input strings it determines to be in _L_.
 > * Thus, P &sube; NP

-## Examples of reductions between NP complete problems
+## Reductions between NP complete problems

 #### Show that the general satisfiability (SAT) problem reduces to the 3-SAT problem.